krei-se/droidfor.ge/README.md

 ## 🩻 0 -> 1 Initial - Customize the skeleton

-Now on the device(!) change all settings you want captured and set on all devices in the fleet.
+Now on the so far vanilla device change all settings you want captured and later set on all devices in the fleet.
 If you need a custom wallpaper or ringtone you can place files you want on all devices into `skeleton/sdcard` - these will be copied to the internal mmc.

-Run `createSkeletonSettingsDiff.sh` - this script diffs your settings into `skeleton/settings` and removes settings that will change during setup (screen brightness, charging time, etc.)
+Run `createSkeletonSettingsDiff.sh` - this script diffs your settings into `skeleton/settings` and removes some settings that i noticed will change during setup (screen brightness, charging time, etc.)

 These scripts take no arguments, so make sure it's the only device attached.

-#### 🍫 Bonus: Skeleton App Support for Termux and OpenVPN

-Inside skeleton you find the folders termux and openvpn.
-You can place any scripts you want in the termux apps user home (`/data/data/com.termux/files/home` but no one can remember that).

-- droidfor.ge provides `fixedAdbWirelessPort.sh` to enable the user to reapply fixed adb wireless on port 5555 if this setting gets lost - on my devices these survive a reboot and upgrade though.

-For openvpn you should only place the ca.crt for your domain or a cert-agnostic openvpn-profile in `skeleton/openvpn` - these files get copied to `/sdcard/openvpn` so you can select them in the openvpn profile later.
-Files in /sdcard are encrypted by default, still remember to mark the cert lost if the device is lost.

-Never store sensitive information which is not absoluteley needed on the device. 👶 Users WILL lose the device while unlocked.

-#### OpenVPN autoprovisioning of user cert and key

-The user-key and certificate will be placed on the device during autoprovision by taking the keys from openvpn-keys and copy these renamed onto /sdcard/openvpn/user.crt and /sdcard/openvpn/user.key.
-If your profile has the parameters correct you can skip customizing the openvpn profile and keep a generic config, thus saving you some clicking on all fleet devices.
+🔕 Note on ringtones: I will not implement the logic needed to change the default sounds as android uses some magic MediaID that will no be the same on 2 different devices.
+If you really insist on forcing a ringtone, chargetone, whatever onto the user outside offering it via sdcard/Ringtones you can use a script and figure it out yourself.
+I leave the functionality to do it out of the scope of droidfor.ge so you don't nag your employees with some stupid dancing company-jingle or sth.

+Note on input settings: If you want to customize the default keyboard that comes with lineage, the package name is `com.android.inputmethod.latin` and can be backupped from the skeleton device and be placed into skeleton/apps.

 # 👨‍🏭 Admin tasks per device